devpro/withywoods/docs/DalMongoDB.md

 ﻿# Withywoods MongoDB DAL library

-This library can be used by an .NET application supporting .NET Standard 2.0.
+This library can be used by an .NET application.

 ## Features